evaezpour/image_similarity/readme.md

 - **Image Upload**: Users can upload an image via a POST request.
 - **Image Similarity**: The service returns the top N most similar images based on precomputed features.
 - **Lightweight Deployment**: The service is containerized using Docker for easy deployment.
+The raw images and their extracted features are placed outside of the docker image.
+- **Feature Extraction**: A pre-trained VGG network is used for feature extraction.
+VGG is a strong and reliable option for feature extraction in image similarity tasks.
+- **Image Similarity metric**: Cosine similarity is used for similarity metric.

 ## Setup Instructions